 Consumers who do not make specified purchases should use the residual mix factor to calculate their market-based total.

-In case of electricity import, a distinction between renewable and non-renewable electricity may be made.
-For the non-renewable electricity, the emission factor from the export country has to be used.
+In case of electricity import, a distinction between certified and non-certified electricity may be made.
+For the non-certified electricity, the emission factor from the export country has to be used.